Yamada

 Choose Yamada when the evening calls for a planned New York City dinner backed by notable restaurant-list recognition.
 Skip it if you need a confirmed lunch option, a documented price range, or a fully detailed menu picture before deciding.

-The drinks angle is not verified, so beverage decisions should not be treated as the main reason to go.
-If the night is built around cocktails or bar-hopping, use 's New York City bars guide instead.
+The drinks angle is not a reason to make the trip, so beverage decisions should not be the main factor.
+If the night is built around cocktails or bar-hopping, use New York City bars guide instead.
 If the priority is a restaurant dinner with confirmed recognition, Yamada makes more sense.

 Who should consider it

-Yamada is best approached as a planned dinner in New York City rather than a spontaneous stop, mainly because its verified hours are limited to Tuesday through Saturday evenings.
-The confirmed smart casual dress code also makes it sensible to arrive put together.
+Yamada works best as a planned dinner in New York City rather than a spontaneous stop, mainly because its hours are limited to Tuesday through Saturday evenings.
+The smart casual dress code also makes it sensible to arrive put together.

 For other dining ideas, Cafe Hong Kong, 456 New Shanghai, Noodle Village, Chinatown Ice Cream Factory, Mango Mango may be useful points of comparison depending on what kind of meal or stop you want.
 Yamada is the more recognition-led call.
 For broader planning, use 's full New York City restaurants guide.